 In Wix’s own podcast, Now What?, we invite industry leaders to our show to discuss changes in business and technology.
 We use that platform to tell listeners about Wix products, such as Wix eCommerce.
 Since our podcast covers similar topics, we know it’s a good opportunity to promote our own products and services.

 Try and apply the same strategy to your podcast.
 If you have a business podcast, remind listeners you’re available as a consultant for small businesses.
-If your podcast is motivational, offer your listeners online coaching services or online workshops.
+If you have a motivational podcast, offer your listeners online coaching services or online workshops.
 You could also sell podcast merchandise such as T-shirts with your podcast’s name or mugs bearing a catchphrase you use often.
 Whatever it is you’re selling, make sure you remind listeners in a natural way during your episodes and frame it as an added-value product.

 Tip: Wix has a print-on-demand feature that’ll make it easy to produce, sell and ship your podcast merch.